VolkanGurbuz/WeatherMe/README.md

 # WeatherMe
-Get weather from api which is openweathermap.org
+Shows weather from api which is openweathermap.org